22

 Why?
 Since its opening in May 2025, Hôtel SAX has been turning the heads of the most demanding visitors.
 Located in a listed building in the 7th arrondissement, the hotel captures the Parisian spirit, infused with contemporary refinement.
 Across its 118 very light rooms and suites, it offers a delicate interplay between classical architecture and modern design.
 At the entrance, La Galerie, a vast space with mirrors and Baccarat chandeliers, serves as a bar, restaurant, and reception lounge all in one.
 The atmosphere is hushed and elegant, with red lighting that will, no doubt, tempt you to linger into the night…

 What makes us dream?
 This is a place to enjoy from morning to night.
-A late breakfast, a business lunch, cocktails with friends, or a refined dinner… Locals and travellers alike come here.
+A late breakfast, a business lunch, cocktails with friends, or a refined dinner… Locals and travelers alike come here.
 As the evening comes, the lights dim, the music starts playing, and SAX transforms into a vibrant social hub.
-On the top floor, the restaurant Kinugawa Rive Gauche offers a refined escape, where Japanese cuisine meets Parisian art of living, in front of a breathtaking view on the Eiffel Tower.
+On the top floor, the restaurant Kinugawa Rive Gauche offers a refined escape, where Japanese cuisine meets Parisian art of living, in front of a breathtaking view of the Eiffel Tower.

 Where?
 SAX Paris, 23 boulevard de la Tour-Maubourg, Paris 7th.